 It’s no surprise that safety is top of mind for every worker on every job site.
 And yet, falls from elevation are still happening.
 In fact, according to the Occupational Safety and Health Administration (OSHA), falls from elevation continue to be the leading cause of death for construction employees.1

-So, for the seventh year, OSHA is again sponsoring National Safety Stand-Down.
-This voluntary event, being held September 14-18, 2020, is designed to raise fall hazard awareness in order to stop fall fatalities and injuries.
+That’s why OSHA sponsors National Safety Stand-Down each year.
+This voluntary event is designed to raise fall hazard awareness in order to stop fall fatalities and injuries.
 National Safety Stand-Down is also your opportunity to “walk the talk.”

 Here are 5 things you can do during National Safety Stand-Down to show workers how much safety matters.

 Acknowledge the elephant in the room.
 Talking about safety can feel like somebody is reading from a book but never turns the page.
 Explain why you talk about safety so much.
 Share the hard truth and fast facts about fatalities.
 In addition, give some context by focusing on real-world situations.
 Tap into safety near-misses you yourself have experienced.
 Use the day-to-day challenges your workers face on the job site to make safety more personal.

 Approach every safety talk as a dialogue.
 Ask open-ended questions like, “How would you feel if …” or “Please describe a time when …” These questions can help workers make a connection between the statistical facts of falls and the reality of how it affects real life.
 Let employees share, too.
 Remember, feedback is a powerful tool, and may lead to new ideas or changes in your safety plan and policies.

 Keep in mind that people have different ways of listening and learning.
 Find new ways to present safety information.
 A short video vignette or a highly visual infographic, for example, can help capture attention or offer a different point of view.
 Get your personal protective equipment (PPE) out, too, remind everyone of proper use techniques.